Do Christians see a grand opportunity before us? The Great Divide indicates few do.

-By earlier I mean before the Great Divide of 1816.
-It separated the old western world from the new.
+By earlier I mean before the Great Divide that began to form after 1816.
+It created a chasm separating the old western world from the new.
 In the old world, plagues routinely decimated cities.
 Like the Antonine Plague (AD165-180).
 To discover what happened, read Rodney Stark’s The Rise of Christianity.

 This plague swept Rome during the reign of Marcus Aurelius.
 It killed five million people (about a third of the population).
 The exact cause has never been determined, but symptoms recorded by the physician Galen suggest it was smallpox and measles.

 But Galen learned this secondhand.
 Stark writes that when the plague hit, Galen got out of Rome quickly, retiring to a country estate in Asia Minor until the danger receded.
 This is likely why medical historians say his description of symptoms is “uncharacteristically incomplete.”

 Firsthand accounts come from Christians.
 They remained in the cities, risking their lives to care for those in need.
 They could have fled to the ‘burbs, as Galen did.
 He was wealthy and so were many Christians.
 But they didn’t flee.
 The early Christians stayed and served.
 Some died.

 Why did they stay?
 Three reasons: Stark says they were serious about love thy neighbor.
 Second, extraordinary times call for extraordinary measures.
 Early Christians took the extraordinary step of risking their lives because people were dying in droves.
 Finally, Christians feared death without fearing it.